kaputnikGo/PilferShushJammer/README.md

 Adds a notification as a reminder for running while in background.

 Tested and blocks Google Voice search (user) app.
-Currently testing Google Home and Omnibox app voice blocking.
+Currently testing Chrome/Omnibox/Assistant app voice blocking.

 Active jammer - tone and white noise versions, boost EQ for higher amplitude.

 Scan user installed apps for key features, possible NUHF/ACR SDK package name matches and services/receivers running.

 Jammers run as a foreground service

-Build update: compile API 29 (Q, 10.0), Android Studio 4.1.1 stable, Gradle 6.5

 Note: On devices running Android 9 (API level 28) or higher, apps running in the background cannot access the microphone.
 Therefore, your app should record audio only when it's in the foreground or